 When the British parliament came to vote on the Opium War on April 7th 1840 (only after hostilities had begun) William Ewart Gladstone ➚ spoke passionately against the shamefulness of the war and Palmerston only won by seven votes.
 Before the conflict, the Rev. A.S.
 Thelwall had published a book 'The Iniquities of the Opium Trade with China' in 1839, which caused a bit of a stir, so it is unfair to implicate all British people with the 'crime' of the trade.
-It is significant that Sir George Staunton ➚, who served as a page boy in the ill-fated MacCartney embassy of 1794 spoke in favor of the war, even though he had been given a gift by the Emperor himself.
+It is significant that Sir George Staunton ➚, who served as a page boy in the ill-fated MacCartney embassy of 1794 spoke in favor of the war, even though he had been given a gift by the hands of the Emperor himself.